The Commitee of the German Society whishes all new and returning students an excellent start into the new academic year.

 The Society’s flagship event is the annual LSE German Symposium.
-Initiated in 1998 by German LSE students, the German Symposium has become an important date in the university’s calendar amd will be held for the 20th time in 2021.
+Initiated in 1998 by German LSE students, the German Symposium has become an important date in the university’s calendar and will be held for the 23rd time in 2024.

 During the keynote speeches, discussion panels and intimate events we will examine current issues that are relevant to Britain, Germany and their roles in Europe and the world.
-Over the years, we have consitently attracted renowned politicians, executives and academic to speak at the Symposium including Dr. Angela Merkel, Dr. Ursula von der Leyen and Olaf Scholz.
+Over the years, we have consistently attracted renowned politicians, executives and academic to speak at the Symposium including Dr. Angela Merkel, Dr. Ursula von der Leyen, Tony Blair and Olaf Scholz.

 “The LSE Students’ Union German Society has been one of the School’s largest national societies and an important part of the intellectual and social activity at the LSE.”

 Dame Minouche Shafik (Former Director of the LSE)